104-wonohfor/DataEngineer_project/README.md

 #### Usage: If users want to view this file, they should make a copy.

-## Answer questions in Requirement
+## Answer questions in Requirements of project
 3. Logging must be implemented.
     > A: In both **get_file.py** and **NC_download_file.py**, I have implemented logging functionality to record program information.
 This is achieved by creating a directory named 'logging_file' if it does not already exist, and storing the log files in this directory.
 The log file name is set to "logging_<current_date>.log", where <current_date> is the current date when the program is executed, in the format 'YYYY-MM-DD'.
 For instance, if the script is executed on **17th March 2023**, the log file will be saved as _logging_file/logging_2023-03-17.log_.
 The logging setup includes a specified logging format that consists of the date and time of the log message, the severity level of the message, and the actual message content.
 The logging levels are set to DEBUG for the log file and INFO for the console.
 4. The recovery plan should be considered.
 For example, you may ask yourself the following questions: